 - etc …

-In a nutshell, all types of companies and people from all walks of life are using WordPress to blog about everything and anything.
+Who isn’t using WordPress nowadays?
+All kinds of companies and people from all walks of life are using WordPress to blog about everything and anything.

 Earlier, we mentioned that WordPress offers users two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).